 And I embellished it with this Elwood barbed wire.
 It’s absolutely beautiful.

-A sentimental piece of art from our own property in our home.
+A sentimental piece of art from our own property now displayed proudly in our home.

 And of course we found all manner of glassware, canning jars, zinc lids and an old pitcher left by the previous inhabitants.

 I’ve gathered what I could find and repurposed them in our own home.

 I use the glass jars for all manner of storage.
 And I’ve even fashioned one of the old jars into a country flower vase.

 It was easy, and it makes for a beautiful arrangement when I gather the wildflowers out of the pasture, add some pretty blooms from my yard and bring them inside.

 My mother loved this homemade vase so much I made one for her as well.
 She’s also able to display bright beautiful flowers in her home using her canning jar vase.

 Using things left behind by the homesteaders that lived here oh so long ago makes me happy.
 I love that our lives are now integrated with those here before us.

 Love Our 1880’s Barn?
 See More!